Vervoe

 We’re not asking you to validate a hypothesis.
 The demand exists.

-• Active engagements and a qualified pipeline across enterprise accounts where AI transformation is the central theme — mid-market, global enterprise, and institutional buyers.
+• Active engagements and a qualified pipeline across accounts where AI readiness and skills transformation are the central themes – mid-market, global enterprise, and institutional buyers.

-• A platform — Vervoe's task-based assessment infrastructure — that is the only product capable of producing demonstrated, role-specific AI skills evidence at scale.
+• A platform – Vervoe’s task-based assessment infrastructure – that is the most capable skills evidence tool in the market, and the natural anchor for everything the advisory function delivers.

-• Regulatory tailwinds: NYC Local Law 144, the EU AI Act, and growing enterprise demand for explainable, auditable AI-in-hiring processes.
+• Regulatory tailwinds: NYC Local Law 144, the EU AI Act, and growing enterprise demand for explainable, auditable, skills-based hiring processes.

 • An experienced Vervoe team member supporting delivery from day one – you’re not doing everything alone.